jorgediazjr/Web_Scraping_0/README.md

 To view extra "facts" derived from the data open [extra.txt](extra.txt).

-To view how much words in each book and how long it would take in minutes to read each book open [bible_books.csv](bible_books.csv).
+To view how much words in each book and how long it would take in minutes and hours to read each book open [bible_books.csv](bible_books.csv).

 [bible.txt](bible.txt) is a 2 column list of "book chapter_count."